 We’ve leveraged the power of Amazon CloudSearch to take control of our search experience.
 We regularly update our dedicated search index when content is added or updated.
 When you submit a search to the site, CloudSearch responds with a set of results that we can present in the same way we present any listing of content along with a list of related tags and authors that we think might be just what you are looking for.
 Give it a shot, we think it presents a much better experience than the old Google Custom Search engine.

 We’ve cleaned up the presentation of our content with this update.
 You’ll find the SECTION : PRIMARY TOPIC convention at the top of all articles throughout the site to better organize content and give you some basic context quickly.
 The front page has been cleaned up.
 The top of articles is much less noisy, giving you just the most important information before the actual text of the article begins.
 The font face has been updated and we’ve eased up the font size a bit as well… and many more small yet cumulatively important updates.

 I want to hear what you think about the changes.
 They aren’t drastic, which is why I’m calling this a refresh, not a redesign.
 But I think they are improvements that will improve your experience here.
 Let me know in the comments what you think.
 If you have any questions or problems using the site, please submit a support request via our contact form instead of using the comments here.

-Thanks for your support of Rewire and of sexual and reproductive health and justice more broadly.
+Thanks for your support of RH Reality Check and of sexual and reproductive health and justice more broadly.